-The academic plan will be prepared by the Academic Planning Council (hereinafter called "APC"), composed of the provost, the vice president for Finance and Administration, the vice president for Student Affairs, the vice president for Marketing and Communications, the vice president for Strategic Enrollment Management, the associate provost for Academic Affairs, the academic Deans, the director of Library, the director of Graduate Studies, the registrar, the chair of the Faculty Senate, the chair of the University Curriculum Committee, and the chair of the New Program Development committee.
-The provost or his/her appointee will serve as chair.
-The Chief Data Officer is an ex-officio member.
+The academic plan will be prepared by the Academic Planning Council (hereinafter called "APC"), composed of the provost, the vice president for Finance and Administration, the vice president for Student Affairs, the vice president for Marketing and Communications, the vice president for Enrollment Management, the associate provost for Academic Affairs, the academic Deans, the director of Library, the director of Graduate Studies, the registrar, the chair of the Faculty Senate, the chair of the University Curriculum Committee, and the chair of the New Program Development committee.
+The provost or his/ her appointee will serve as chair.
+The executive director of Planning, Research and Assessment is an exofficio member.
 In addition, the APC may invite participation in academic planning from other University staff members, consultants, and resource persons.